Antonio Gaudí ... Start Here ... Historic Spanish sculptor with artistic visions.

 It is possible to reduce steel content and still have a product which can be considered ferrocement.
 One should be aware that the closest analogy to wire and steel, (ferro) and cement, is fiberglass and resin.
 These two composite materials are similar for intellectual comparison and visualization.
 They also have an almost identical modulas of elasticity.
 That is why these materials can be used to make things like a sailboat, diving board, or racing kayak.
 Ferrocement is far superior for sculpture.

 Welding is not a necessary skill but can be very helpful.
 A standard cutting torch, gas welding tips, and an arc welder are useful tools for large works.
 Learn about hog rings in the Construction Guide of this site, they are important for larger projects.
 It is also a good idea to learn to weld with the cutting torch.
 This avoids changing welding tools.
 This skill makes the torch into something similar to pencil and eraser.

 Extra rich plaster (1:2 ±) tends to shrink faster and causes the surface to make small, "egg shell" cracks.
-Antonio Gaud’ used this phenomenon knowing that the colors would migrate toward faster evaporation in the small cracks as the material hardened and dried.
+Antonio Gaudí used this phenomenon knowing that extra color would migrate toward faster evaporation in the small cracks as the material hardened and dried.

-Insights gained from reading about ferrocement construction in the "Construction Guide" will help the sculptor.
+Insights gained from reading about ferrocement construction in the "Construction Guide" will also help the sculptor.

-Growth of this article is fostered by the contribution of sculptor's ideas, discoveries, and questions.
+Growth of this article and the photo section is fostered by the contribution of sculptor's ideas, discoveries, and questions.
 Please send pictures and links.